jbrd/usdBVHAnim/README.md

 }
 ```

+## Example Use Cases

-In practise, here are some example use cases that are made possible by the plug-in:
+Here are some example use cases that are made possible by the plug-in:

 💡Use `usdview` to inspect and play back skeletal animation data in BVH files